 CTO/CSO, Arbor Networks

-Curry brings 20 years of experience, where his focus has largely been on the intersection of deep technology and solving customers' problems, to his role as Arbor's Chief Technology and Security Officer.
-In this role, he leads the development and implementation of Arbor's product strategy and innovation roadmap.
-Curry is a frequent contributor to the Arbor Networks blog.
+Sam Curry has spent his career focused on the intersection of deep technology and solving customer problems.
+As Arbor's Chief Technology and Security Officer, Curry leads the development and implementation of Arbor's product strategy and innovation roadmap.

 Previously, he held the roles of SVP of Research and Development and CISO at MicroStrategy.
 Prior to that, Curry held a number of significant roles at RSA, including General Manager, CTO and SVP of Product Management.
 He has also held a number of senior, leadership roles at McAfee and Computer Associates, among others, and has founded two successful companies.

 Curry has been a frequent speaker and widely quoted subject matter expert in technical and industry forums during the course of his career, has over 20 patents to his name and is on the board of several private companies and organizations